mayaef/2800project/README.md

 # 2800project

-This is our 2800 final project.
+This is our 2800 final project .
 We worked on proving (thm (implies (and (lorp ls)
                    (descendingp ls))
               (descending-powersetp (powerset ls))))